jdgamble555/adv-firestore-functions/README.md

 There are many options for these as well, see actual code for changing default parameters.

 The default counter variable can be changed on all documents.
 See the code for each function.
 You can also change the name of the index collections.
-The defaults are _tags, _search, _uniques, _counters, _categories, _events
+The defaults are *_tags, _search, _uniques, _counters, _categories, _events*.

 There is more to come as I simplify my firebase functions!
 See [Fireblog.io][1] for more examples!